-- There is constant one on one interaction to learn about the equipment and the latest techniques used in today's dental field.
+- There is constant one-on-one interaction with the equipment and latest techniques used in today's dental field.

-- Our classrooms are spacious and efficient for practicing techniques.
+- Classrooms are spacious and designed to be efficient for advanced practicing of techniques.

 Your Career as a Dental Assistant

-As a dental assistant, you’ll get the chance to help people improve their oral health while working alongside a dentist or dental hygienist.
-Though the exact duties of a dental assistant vary from state to state, you will be:
+A dental assistant is invaluable as a member of the dental health team, aiding in chair-side, laboratory, and administrative procedures.
+As a dental assistant, you get the chance to help people improve their oral health while working alongside a dentist or dental hygienist.
+Though the exact duties of a dental assistant vary from state to state, you will most likely be:

 - Seating patients in the treatment area